Villa Park: History

 Villa Park, formerly part of Aston Lower Grounds, was not the first home of Aston Villa F.C.
 Their previous venue, Wellington Road, faced increasing problems including an uneven pitch, poor spectator facilities, a lack of access and exorbitant rents.
 As a result, in 1894 Villa's committee, led by Frederick Rinder began negotiations with the owners of the Aston Lower Grounds, "the finest sports ground in the district."
 Situated in the former grounds of Aston Hall, a Jacobean stately home, the Lower Grounds had seen varied uses over the years.

 Originally the kitchen garden of Aston Hall's owner Sir Thomas Holte, after whom the Holte End stand was named, the Lower Grounds later became a Victorian amusement park with an aquarium and a great hall.
 The current pitch stands on the site of the Dovehouse Pool, an ornamental pond that was drained in 1889.
 In place of the pool, the owners of the Lower Grounds built a cycle track and sports ground that opened on 10 June 1889 for a combined cycling and athletics event before a crowd of 15,000.
-Negotiations continued for two years before the Villa committee reached agreement with the site's owner, Edgar Flower, to rent the site for £300 per annum on a 21-year lease with an option to buy it at any point during the term.
+Negotiations continued for two years before the Villa committee reached agreement with the site's owner, Flower & Sons, to rent the site for £300 per annum on a 21-year lease with an option to buy it at any point during the term.

 Much of the credit for the design of Villa Park must to go to Villa Chairman Frederick Rinder, who as a trained Surveyor, is said to have laid down every 'level and line' of the ground himself before construction began.
 The committee immediately engaged an architect who began preparing plans for the site, which included construction of a new 440 yd cement cycle track to replace the existing cinder one.
 The main stand was to be built to the east on the Witton Lane side, with the track and pitch fully enclosed by banking.
 Construction of the final phase of the stadium began in late 1896 after negotiations with contractors over the price.
 Several months behind schedule, the almost-complete stadium opened with a friendly against Blackburn Rovers on 17 April 1897, which ended as a 3–0 win, one week after Aston Villa had completed the League and FA Cup 'Double'.
 The process of fixing issues with the building work continued for several months.
 As built, the stadium could house 40,000 spectators, most of whom stood in the open on the banking.